serverless/dashboard/docs/product/traces.md

 ## Spans

-A Trace contains a set of Spans associated with and displated in the style of a Gant Chart.
-This chartprovides you with context for when, and how long various subsequent interactions took.
+A Trace contains a set of Spans associated with and displayed in the style of a Gant Chart.
+This chart provides you with context for when, and how long various subsequent interactions took.

 For more details about Spans see our [Example Trace](#example-trace).